image3.png

 Triggers in Autism Childrens

-Autism spectrum disorder (ASD) is a developmental disability caused by differences in the brain.
-The exact causes of autism in children are not known, but research suggests that a combination of genetic and environmental factors may play a role.
-Some studies have identified genetic mutations that may increase the risk of autism, while others have found links between certain environmental exposures, such as maternal infection during pregnancy, and the development of autism.
+Some studies have identified genetic mutations that may increase the risk of ASD, while others have found links between certain environmental exposures, such as maternal infection during pregnancy, and the development of autism.
 However, more research is needed to fully understand the underlying causes of autism.

 The signs and symptoms of autism in children can vary widely, but some common ones include: